Which of the following represents the complete ionic equation for... | Channels for Pearson+

 Multiple Choice

-Which of the following represents the complete ionic equation for the reaction between Pb(NO3)2(aq) and KOH(aq)?
+Which of the following represents the complete ionic equation for the reaction of aqueous Hg2(NO3)2 with aqueous NaCl to form solid Hg2Cl2 and aqueous NaNO3?

 A